top of page

 Is FIP Always Fatal?

+It used to be.
+Today, FIP is highly treatable using antiviral medication.
 Many cats now survive and live normal lives after treatment.

 What Medication Treats FIP?